syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Header-and-Footer.md

 ## Header content

-You can provide Header content for header at the top of the ComboBox's Suggestion box.
+You can provide content for header at the top of the ComboBox's Suggestion box.
 The `DropDownHeaderView` property is used to set the content of the header.
-The height of the header in the SfComboBox can be adjusted using the property `DropDownHeaderViewHeight` property.
+The height of the header in the SfComboBox can be adjusted using the `DropDownHeaderViewHeight` property.

 {% tabs %}